Kochen-Specker Contextuality: Advanced topics and methods

 \subsubsection{Chromatic and fractional chromatic numbers}

-The chromatic and fractional chromatic numbers of a graph are also graph-theoretic quantities that play an important role in quantum contextuality, more precisely, in state-independent contextuality (SIC).
-In the following, we briefly recall their definition and discuss their relation with contextuality, following the work of \citet{Cabello:2011XXX}, \citet{RamanathanHorodecki2014} and \citet{CKB2015}.
-A $k$-coloring of a graph $G$ is an assignment of one out of $k$ colors to each vertex of a graph such that adjacent vertices are assigned different colors.
-The minimal number $k$ such that this coloring is possible is called the {\it chromatic number} of the graph and denoted as $\chi(G)$.
+The chromatic and fractional chromatic numbers of a graph are also graph-theoretical quantities that play an important role in quantum contextuality, more precisely, in SI-C. In the following, we recall their definition and discuss their relation with contextuality, following the work of \citet{Cabello:2011XXX}, \citet{RamanathanHorodecki2014} and \citet{CKB2015}.
+A $k$ coloring of a graph $G$ is an assignment of one out of $k$ colors to each vertex of a graph such that adjacent vertices are assigned different colors.
+The minimal number $k$ such that this coloring is possible is called the {\it chromatic number} of the graph and is denoted as $\chi(G)$.
 Equivalently, the chromatic number can be understood as the minimal number of partitions of the graph into independent sets.
-Similarly, the {\it fractional chromatic number} $\chi_f(G)$ is the minimum of $\frac{a}{b}$ such that vertices have $b$ associated colors, out of $a$ colors, where again vertices connected by an edge have associated disjoint sets of colors.
-As a consequence, we have that $\chi_f(G)\leq \chi(G)$.
+Similarly, the {\it fractional chromatic number} $\chi_f(G)$ is the minimum of $a/b$ such that vertices have $b$ associated colors, out of $a$ colors, where again vertices connected by an edge have associated disjoint sets of colors.
+As a consequence, we have $\chi_f(G)\leq \chi(G)$.
 A simple example of chromatic and fractional chromatic number for the pentagon is given in Fig.~\ref{fig:p_frac}.

-The chromatic number of a graph is, in general a difficult quantity to compute.
-It is NP-complete to decide whether a graph admits at $k$-coloring, except for $k=0,1,2$ and it is NP-hard to compute the chromatic number~\cite{Garey2002}.
-The fractional chromatic number can be defined as a LP relaxation of the chromatic number, hence, it may seem easier to compute.
-However, computing the fractional chromatic number of a graph is NP-hard~\cite{Lund1994}.
+The chromatic number of a graph is in general a difficult quantity to compute.
+It is nondeterministic polynomial-time-complete to decide whether a graph admits at $k$ coloring, except for $k=0,1,2$ and it is NP hard to compute the chromatic number~\cite{Garey2002}.
+The fractional chromatic number can be defined as a LP relaxation of the chromatic number; hence, it may seem easier to compute.
+However, computing the fractional chromatic number of a graph is NP hard~\cite{Lund1994}.
 Intuitively, this comes from the fact that the LP definition of the fractional chromatic number involves the knowledge of all independent sets of a graph, i.e., all sets of mutually disconnected vertices.